Anton Strålman: New York Rangers (2011–2014)

+Tampa Bay Lightning (2014–2019)

 On 1 July 2014, Strålman left the Rangers organization as an unrestricted free agent and signed a five-year, $22 million contract with the Tampa Bay Lightning.
-In the 2014–15 season, he set career-highs in goals (9), assists (30) and points (39) in his first season with the Lightning, helping the team reach the 2015 Stanley Cup Finals.
-During the 2015 Eastern Conference Finals, the Lightning defeated his former team, the Rangers, in seven games.
+In the 2014–15 season, he set career-highs in goals (nine), assists (30) and points (39) in his first season with the Lightning while playing on the first defensive unit with fellow countrymen Victor Hedman, helping the team reach the 2015 Stanley Cup Finals.
+During the 2015 Eastern Conference Finals, the Lightning defeated his former team, the Presidents' Trophy-winning New York Rangers, in seven games before ultimately getting defeated by the Chicago Blackhawks in six games in the Finals.

 On 27 November 2015, Strålman played in his 500th career NHL game in a 2–4 Lightning loss to the Washington Capitals.
 On 25 March 2016, Strålman suffered a non-displaced fracture of his left fibula, during a 7–4 win over the New York Islanders.

-On 21 February 2017, Strålman recorded his 200th career NHL point.
-Strålman's 200th point came in a 4–1 Lightning win over the visiting Edmonton Oilers at Amalie Arena.
-On 23 February 2017, Strålman skated in his 600th career NHL game.
+After missing the last eight games of the 2015–16 season and the first two rounds of the 2016 playoffs against the Detroit Red Wings and New York Islanders, Strålman returned to the lineup in time for the third round series against the Pittsburgh Penguins, where they would fall in seven games, one win short of a second consecutive appearance in the Stanley Cup Finals (third consecutive for Strålman himself).

+Florida Panthers (2019–2021)

 After five seasons with the Lightning organization, Strålman left as a free agent to sign a three-year, $16.5 million contract with the Florida Panthers on July 1, 2019.

+Arizona Coyotes (2021–2022)

-On 26 July 2021, Strålman was traded to the Arizona Coyotes along with Vladislav Kolyachonok and a second-round pick in the 2024 NHL Entry Draft in exchange for a 7th-round pick in the 2023 NHL Entry Draft.
+On 26 July 2021, Strålman was traded to the Arizona Coyotes along with Vladislav Kolyachonok and a second-round pick in the 2024 NHL entry draft in exchange for a 7th-round pick in the 2023 NHL entry draft.